leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 Keeps rebooting and you don't why?

-Check "Vulnerability" section 1st.
+- Check "Vulnerability" section 1st.

-Internet keeps losing connection and is not signal?
+Internet keeps losing connection and is not antenna signal?

-Check if SIM card option on Router webpage is locked to the inserted SIM port.
+- Check if SIM card option on Router webpage is locked to the inserted SIM port.

 #### No Wifi?